TeXlyre/texlyre.github.io/docs/getting-started/first-steps.md

 TeXlyre distinguishes between collaborative documents and regular files, though both appear in your project structure.

 **Documents** support real-time collaboration.
 When multiple people work on the same document, everyone sees live changes, cursors, and selections.
-Documents work best for LaTeX source files that benefit from collaborative editing.
+Documents work best for LaTeX/Typst source files that benefit from collaborative editing.

 **Files** store content that doesn't require real-time collaboration, such as images, data files, or generated outputs.
 Files can be shared between collaborators but don't support live editing.